Thursday, March 29, 2012

 Today was a half day of school – the worst kind of day, in my opinion.
 Let’s have it one way or the other.
 Home or not.
 I spend half days feeling like I’m stuck in a revolving door.

 After the noon pick-up, there was the annual Talent Show mid-afternoon.
 Abbott stayed at school to rehearse his number; Cal, who wasn’t performing, wanted to go on ‘an outing’ in the interim.
-We settled on a trip to the Lego store (with his allowance money).
-Afterwards, we sat and ate yogurt parfaits in the mall.
-Cal asked me, ‘If you could have any wish come true, what would it be?
+We settled on a trip to the Lego store with his allowance money.
+Afterwards, as we sat and ate yogurt parfaits in the mall Cal asked me, ‘If you could have any wish come true, what would it be?
 Mine would be to live in the Lego store.’
 I told him I’d have to give it some thought.

-We made it back to school just in time for the show.
-The Talent Show is an event that always has the likes of Irish dances mixed in with lots of lip syncing to music about love and loss from of the lips of 7, 8 and 9 year olds, piano pieces played on a keyboard set up on stage, hula hooping, and so on.
+We made it back to school just in time for the show, an event that includes lots of lip syncing to music about love and loss by 7, 8 and 9 year old girls, piano pieces played on a keyboard set up on stage, hula hooping routines, and so on.
 Fun and kind of tiring.

-When we got home, I rummaged around to see what I could throw together for dinner.
-A few salad greens were the extent of our vegetable supply.
-The main course was going to have to be pasta or something else dried or canned from the pantry.
-So I made one of our standby comfort dishes.
-It’s kind of a Middle Eastern version of rice and beans, or the south’s beans and cornbread.
+When we got home, I made one of our standby comfort dishes.
 Lentils and rice, topped with carmelized onions.
 I came across the recipe some time ago; I imagine I was searching for new ways to prepare lentils, and How to Cook Everything is my go-to for ideas.
 Chances are, you have all the ingredients for this on hand.
 It’s not fast, but it is easy.
 Today, I unloaded the dishwasher and unpacked lunch boxes while the onions carmelized, and the lentils and rice cooked.
-The flavor of the onions is what makes the dish, but my boys love it without them.
+The flavor of the onions is what makes the dish.

 Lentils and Rice with Carmelized Onions